i05nagai/memorandum/language/english_grammar.md

     * object noun
         * The Disney Company has several pars, all of which Disney runs
         * the biking trophy was given to the kids (all of whom) you just met

+In informal language, we often use where, when or why to introduce defining relative clauses instead of at which, on which or for which.

+* when
+    * I know a restaurant where the food is excellent
+    * I know a restaurant at which the food is excellent
+* where
+    * There isn't a day when I don't feel rushed off my feet
+    * There isn't a day on which I don't feel rushed off my feet
+* why
+    * Do you know the reason why the shop is closed today?
+    * Do you know the reason for which the shop is closed today?

 ## That clause
 * [That \- English Grammar Today \- Cambridge Dictionary](https://dictionary.cambridge.org/us/grammar/british-grammar/pronouns/that)